prahladyeri/curated-lists/lists/programming.md

 - [edX.org](https://courses.edx.org/) - Yet another MOOC.
 They used to offer free certificates until few years ago but no longer now.
 - [Khan Academy - video lessons](https://www.khanacademy.org/computing/computer-programming/html-css/) - Good for learning *HTML/CSS* - both practice tests and video sessions.

-## 🎲 Puzzles, quizzes and riddles to exercise your coding muscles
+## 🎲 Puzzles, quizzes and practices to exercise your coding muscles

-- [Kattis](https://open.kattis.com/) - Keep solving coding problems and keep earning reputation points for you, your university and your country!
+- [LeetCode](https://leetcode.com/) - One of the most popular coding practice site of our times.
 - [Project Euler](https://projecteuler.net/) - One of the "old-school", but interesting sites that features solving math problems through various levels.
 There is no code-evaluation, you just have to write your own code, come up with answers and post the answer to go to the next level.
+- [Code Wars](https://www.codewars.com/) - A must visit place for all programmers.
+The practice challenges are really addictive.
-- [Advent of code](https://adventofcode.com/) - Lots of programming problems for you to solve!
+- [Advent of Code](https://adventofcode.com/) - Lot's of programming problems for you to solve!
 A gamification approach which is fun and enjoyable.
-It is said that people abuse the hell out of languages to reach the top of leaderboard here.
-Requires a `Github`, `Reddit` or `Google` account to sign in.
 - [CodingBat - python and java](https://codingbat.com/) - Coding puzzles and problems in *python* and *java*.
-- [PySchools - python](https://www.pyschools.com/quiz/view_ranking) - Programming practice tests specific to *python*.
+- [Kattis](https://open.kattis.com/) - Keep solving coding problems and keep earning reputation points for you, your university and your country!
 - [/r/dailyprogrammer](https://www.reddit.com/r/dailyprogrammer) - A programming puzzle a day keeps woes and dispair away.
 A subreddit where programming problems are posted and peer-reviewed every day.
 - [/r/learnpython wiki](https://www.reddit.com/r/learnpython/wiki/index#wiki_practice_python) - Pointer to more *python* practice resources.
-- [Code Wars](https://www.codewars.com/) - A must visit place for all programmers.
-The practice challenges are really addictive.
 - [Paqmind](http://paqmind.com/) – An alternative approach to learning.
 Answer theoretical questions, solve challenges and compare your solutions with verified ones.

 ## 🌐 Other Programming resources